sabareesan007/Dialog_NB-IOT_CAT-M/Dialog_NBIOT_Library/README.md

 # Altered Version of Adafruit FONA Library
-The code in this repository is an improved version of the Adafruit FONA library which adds LTE functionality for the SIM7000 module specifically for Dialog NB-IoT
+The code in this repository is an improved version of the Adafruit FONA library which adds LTE functionality for the SIM7000 module specifically for Dialog NB-IoT and CAT-M(eMTC)
 The text below is from the original Adafruit FONA library:

 ------------------------------------------